b-etz/tt08-cw-keyer/docs/info.md

 Morse Keyer takes a paddle-type dit/dah signal (io[0:1]) and converts it to an auxilliary Morse code output (io[4]) and a buzzer tone (io[5]).
 The design outputs auxilliary dit/dah signals (io[2:3]) to send to other gear, like a radio.
+Additionally, it outputs to the demonstration board's seven-segment display (out[7:0]) to reveal the character you just completed as you key.

 To use a straight-key input (or press a single button to key Morse code) set in[0] HIGH.
 For Iambic paddles, set in[0] LOW.
 To use Iambic keying type A, set in[1] LOW.
 For Iambic-B, set in[1] HIGH. (https://ag6qr.net/index.php/2017/01/06/iambic-a-or-b-or-does-it-matter/)
 WPM control is set between 7 WPM and ~100 WPM with in[7:4] via the demo board dip switches.